igalonso/apigee-analytics-load-generator-demo/README.md

 ## Requirements

 1. A domain name for your backend services.
-You can use services like [godaddy](https://www.godaddy.com/) or request one [here.](https://sites.google.com/corp/google.com/dns/using)
+You can use services like [godaddy](https://www.godaddy.com/).

 2. A [Google Cloud Project](https://console.cloud.google.com/) with a valid Billing.